FortiGate

 Solution

-2) Split brain are usually caused by complete lost of the heartbeat link or links.
-This can be a physical connectivity issue, or less commonly, something blocking the heartbeat packets between the HA members.
+1. Split-brain is usually caused by a complete loss of the heartbeat link or links.
+This can be a physical connectivity issue, or, less commonly, something blocking the heartbeat packets between the HA members.

-3) Congestion and latency in the heartbeat links that exceeds the heartbeat lost intervals and thresholds.
+2. Congestion and latency in the heartbeat links that exceed the heartbeat lost intervals and thresholds.

 Congestion on the heartbeat link can be caused when using the same link for session sync.
 For better latency, it is recommended to use another link/interface for session sync.